asathoor/mysql_crash/README.md

 ## db.php

-The db.php is ignored, it could look like this:
+The db.php is not include, my file looks like this:

 ~~~~
 <?php